uiceds/syllabus/manuscript.md

 <!---->
 ### Module 2: Open reproducible science

 **Module 2 Overview:** This module covers tools and methods for ensuring your work is correct, understandable, and reproducible.

+**Module 2 Learning Objectives:** By the end of this module, you should be able to:

+* Apply the theory of ['tidy data'](https://r4ds.had.co.nz/tidy-data.html) to wrangle a tabular dataset into tidy format, using for example the `groupby`, and `combine`  functions in DataFrames.jl
+* Evaluate an unfamiliar dataset with exploratory statistical analysis, using for example the `filter` and `select` functions in DataFrames.jl as well as array indexing and basic descriptive statistics
+* Create exploratory visualizations for tabular, array, and image data using Plots.jl and StatsPlots.jl
+* Apply git and GitHub.com for distributed version control and collaboration on group projects